 Precision is the deciding factor when switching among the types; if precision is not an issue, then contact trigger is what you will find most beneficial since you can just keep your finger on the trigger and keep firing.
 However, if precision is crucial, then a sequential trigger is what you are looking for.

 Step 6- Depth Adjustment

-Nail guns are very useful in building sites and at home, and they are more convenient than hammers which takes a lot of your time which could have been better spent elsewhere.
+Nail guns are very useful in building sites and at home, and they are more convenient than hammers which take a lot of your time which could have been better spent elsewhere.
 However, there are certain things that you need to keep in mind when using a nail gun.